peduarte/dona-rita/index.md

 ![Dona Rita](images/header.jpg)

-### AKA Pão de Queijo
+### Pão de Queijo
-A proper Pão de Queijo is a two-bite business: crunchy on the outside and fluffy on the inside.
+A proper Pão de Queijo (cheese bread) is a two-bite business: crunchy on the outside and fluffy on the inside.
 Made with cassava flour and fresh cheese, it’s a farmer's take on traditional European bread - without the wheat.
 Pão de Queijo is a staple snack at most cafes, restaurants and dinner parties across Brazil.
 It’s cheesily addictive and naturally gluten free.

 Try pairing it with a short black coffee Sao Paulo style, or spread thickly with guava jam* for a sweet contrast.